GAlibrz/federated-fraud-detection/README.md

 ##  Handling Class Imbalance (what this repo does)

-Fraud detection is *highly imbalanced*.
+Fraud detection is *highly imbalanced*, since most of the transactions are legit.
 This code enables multiple, complementary techniques (see `client.py` and `configs/config.yaml`):

 1. **Focal Loss** (default): focuses learning on hard/rare positives.
    - Formula: \(\text{FL}(p_t)=-\alpha(1-p_t)^\gamma\log p_t\)